JasonHitching/ts-tic-tac/README.md

 ## Install Packages

-Use ### 'npm install' command within the project directory to install packages from the project dependencies
+### 'npm install'

+Run the command within the project directory to install packages from the project dependencies

 ## Available Scripts